ZJU-BMI/RL_DTR/README.md

 # RL_DTR
-This is a adversarial reinforcement learning model for dynamic treatment regime based on a disease progression model.
+This is an adversarial reinforcement learning model for dynamic treatment regime based on a disease progression model.